SSWConsulting/SSW.Rules.Content/rules/do-you-use-inherited-forms-for-consistent-behaviour/rule.md

 ![Figure: Base data entry form with menu, toolbar and OK, Cancel & Apply buttons](dataentrybaseform.gif)

-Note: The data entry base form has no heading - we simply use the Title Bar
+**Note:** The data entry base form has no heading - we simply use the Title Bar.

-We have a program called [SSW .NET Toolkit](/ssw/NETToolkit/) that implements inherited forms.
+We have a program called [SSW .NET Toolkit](https://ssw.com.au/ssw/NETToolkit) that implements inherited forms.